IgniteUI/igniteui-docfx/en/components/query-builder.md

 In this example we only changed some of the parameters for the listed components, but the [`button-theme`]({environment:sassApiUrl}/index.html#function-button-theme), [`button-group-theme`]({environment:sassApiUrl}/index.html#function-button-group-theme), [`chip-theme`]({environment:sassApiUrl}/index.html#function-chip-theme), [`drop-down-theme`]({environment:sassApiUrl}/index.html#function-drop-down-theme), [`input-group-theme`]({environment:sassApiUrl}/index.html#function-input-group-theme) themes provide way more parameters to control their respective styling.

 The last step is to **include** the component mixins, each with its respective theme.
-We will also add some styles for other elements inside the advanced filtering dialog.
+We will also add some styles for other elements inside the query builder.

 ```scss
 @include query-builder($custom-query-builder);